UTHSCSA-NAL/connectomes_harmonization/README.md

 	python syntheticHarmonization.py -d 25

-syntheticHarmonization.py require as parameter the dimension of the connectomes (smaller connectomes will be processed faster) and:
+syntheticHarmonization.py requires a parameter setting the dimension of the connectomes (smaller connectomes will be processed faster) and:
 - generates 10 random data sets of 475 time series belonging to 5 different groups of various sizes.
 Each time series will contain 1000 time points.
 - generates the csv files required to run harmonization.py
 - for each data set, runs three different harmonizations (mean harmonization, mean and scatter harmonization, ComBat harmonization) with the fastest method: the Bures-Wasserstein framework using the identity matrix as a reference